staltz/flux-challenge/submissions/kennytilton/README.md

 You should see a couple of announcements about the servers starting up. n.b, The `npm install` is needed only the first time.

 Now visit `http://localhost:3000/s/` in your browser.
 Look for `kennytilton` and click.

+What should happen is [defined here](https://github.com/staltz/flux-challenge/blob/master/README.md).
+The tl;dr:
+* show where Obi-Wan is as he moves around;
+* start by looking up and showing a hardcoded Sith (3616);
+* bracket that Sith with master above and apprentice below, if anys;
+* scroll up and down two at a time;
+* always lookup afresh when scrolling to get latest info;
+* if Obi-Wan is on the planet of a Sith:
+* ...highlight in red;
+* ...disable scrolling.

 ## Hacking data flow
 To play with my code: